prithidevghosh/speerNote/README.md

-# speerNote
 Speer Note API

-Welcome to the Speer Note API!
-This API is designed to handle various note-related operations, including authentication, note management, and keyword-based note searching.
-Below is a comprehensive guide on how to use the API, along with key features and endpoints.
+The Speer Note API is a powerful tool for managing your notes.
+It provides various endpoints for user authentication, note management, and keyword-based note searching.
+Below, you'll find a detailed guide on how to interact with the API, along with key features and example requests.

+Table of Contents
 Base URL
+Authentication
+Endpoints
+Authentication Routes
+1. User Registration (Sign-Up)
+2. User Authentication (Sign-In)
+Note Routes
+1. Get Notes
+2. Create Note
+3. Delete Note
+4. Update Note
+5. Share Note
+6. Search Notes
+Example Usage
+Retrieve Notes
+Create Note
+Delete Note
+Update Note
+Share Note
+Search Notes
+Contributing
+License
+Base URL
 The base URL for the production environment is https://speer-note.vercel.app/api.

 Authentication
 The API uses JSON Web Tokens (JWT) for authentication.
-To access authenticated routes, you need to include a valid JWT in the Authorization header of your requests.
+To access authenticated routes, include a valid JWT in the Authorization header of your requests.

 Endpoints
 Authentication Routes